One of the keys to sales success is learning how to shape your own strategy from your peers.

-35. Data from HubSpot suggests that LinkedIn is 277% more effective for lead generation than its competitors on Facebook and Twitter.
+35. Data from HubSpot suggests that LinkedIn is a 277% more effective social media for lead generation than its competitors on Facebook and Twitter.

 36. LinkedIn explains in a recent infographics that 94% of B2B marketers use it as a channel to distribute content.

 37. Research from Forrester uncovered that 98% of B2B enterprises see the value in social selling, yet only 49% of those businesses have developed robust social-selling programs.